 - Rental/mortgage agreements for houses you have lived in over the last three years

 - Utility bills showing residency for the last three to four years

-In addition to your nationality, we also need to assess your residence history; to be classified as a home/EU student you must have been ordinarily resident in the UK for three years prior to the start of your course, and not primarily for the purposes of education.
-If your place of residence has been outside of the EU during the previous three years then you will normally be classified as an overseas student for fees purposes, even if you are a UK national.
-If your residence outside of the EU has been demonstrably temporary then you will still be able classified as a home or EU student, but you will need to provide documentary evidence of this.
+In addition to your nationality, we also need to assess your residence history; to be classified as a home student you must have been ordinarily resident in the UK for three years prior to the start of your course, and not primarily for the purposes of education.
+If your place of residence has been outside of the UK during the previous three years then you will normally be classified as an overseas student for fees purposes, even if you are a UK national.
+If your residence outside of the UK has been demonstrably temporary then you will still be able classified as a home student, but you will need to provide documentary evidence of this.

-I have been assessed as an EU student.
-How will the UK’s forthcoming exit from the EU affect this?
+How does the UK’s exit from the EU affect my fee assessment?

 How can I appeal my fee status decision?

 If you wish the College to reconsider your preliminary status you should request a fee status questionnaire, by emailing [email protected] with the header “FEE STATUS QUESTIONNAIRE REQUEST: [PROGRAMME] [STUDENT ID] [SURNAME]”

 If you have submitted a fee status questionnaire and been given an assessment that you wish to appeal you should write to the Registrar, Trevor Pearce, at [email protected] to appeal.
 Appeals will only be heard on the basis that the appropriate process has not been followed, or the decision contravenes the Education (Fees & Awards) (England) Regulations 2007.
 The Registrar’s decision is the final decision on behalf of the College.